Baruch Elron: Life in Israel

-In 1961, he married Lydia Elron and together with both their families immigrated to Israel, two years later.
-At the departure from Romania, the Romanian Communist officials prevented him from taking his own paintings, so all of his works up to that time were abandoned in Romania.
+In 1961, Baruch Elron married Lydia Elron.
+Two years later, the couple and their families immigrated to Israel.
+Upon leaving Romania, Elron was prohibited by the Romanian Communist authorities from taking his artwork with him, resulting in the loss of all his early works, which remained in Romania.

-The beginning in Israel was difficult, with the birth of the couple's first child and the participation of Elron to the three wars that followed.
-After working in advertising and in the police reconstitution department, Baruch Elron decided that he could not dedicate his time to anything else apart from painting.
+Elron's early years in Israel were marked by personal and national challenges, including the birth of his first child and his participation in three subsequent wars.
+He worked initially in advertising and later in the police reconstitution department.
+Eventually, Elron chose to fully dedicate himself to painting, considering it his sole professional pursuit.

 Exhibitions and awards

-In 1966, Baruch Elron had his first solo exhibition in Tel Aviv, closely followed by many others: New York City (1967), Montreal and Toronto (1969).
+In 1966, Elron had his first solo exhibition in Tel Aviv, closely followed by many others: New York City (1967), Montreal and Toronto (1969).

-Between 1974-1976, he took part at the International Art Fair of Düsseldorf and Cologne, in Germany.
+Between 1974 and 1976, he took part at the International Art Fair of Düsseldorf and Cologne, in Germany.
 In the following years, he had solo exhibitions in almost all the biggest cities of Germany and in museums such as The Solingen Art Museum and Gustav Lubke Museum.

-He also exhibited in France, Austria, Quadrienale di Roma Italy, Belgium, Croatia, Abidjan, Romania, United States and of course in Israel among many other countries.
+He also exhibited in France, Austria, Quadrienale di Roma Italy, Belgium, Croatia, Abidjan, Romania], the United States and Israel, among other countries.

 In 1997, he received the ACMEOR Prize for Plastic Arts and in 1998 Baruch Elron was granted the Israel Jubilee Award, for artistic and cultural achievements.

 In 2000, he was offered the Special recognition award by the Iancolovici Foundation, in Haifa.

 Teaching and other activities

-Between 1985–1994, Baruch Elron was the Chairman of the Union of Artists of Israel.
+Between 1985 and 1994, Elron was the Chairman of the Union of Artists of Israel.
 He also taught painting at the Herzliya Art Museum, the Warrior's House (where he used painting in order to psychologically treat Israel's wounded soldiers) and at the Popular University.

-In 2006, Baruch Elron died in Tel Aviv, leaving behind many unfinished works.
+In 2006, Elron died in Tel Aviv, leaving behind many unfinished works.